skeeto/skeeto.github.com/_posts/2016-09-05-Inspecting-C-s-qsort-Through-Animation.markdown

 ### Pelles C

 Finally I ran it against [Pelles C][pellesc], a C compiler for Windows.
 It sorted in **463 frames**.
-I can't find any information, but it looks like some sort of hybrid between quicksort and insertion sort.
+I can't find any information about it, but it looks like some sort of hybrid between quicksort and insertion sort.
 Like BSD qsort(), it finds a good median for the pivot, partitions the elements, and if a partition is small enough, it switches to insertion sort.
-This should behave very well on mostly-sorted arrays, but poorly on well-shuffled arrays (like this one).
+This should behave well on mostly-sorted arrays, but poorly on well-shuffled arrays (like this one).

 <img class="resetable" onclick="gifreset(this)" src="/img/qsort/pellesc.gif" alt=""/>